-The referee blows the whistle, announces 'Free-Kick' blue or red and then places the ball depending on the call.
+- The referee blows the whistle, announces 'Free-Kick' blue or red and then places the ball depending on the call.
 The assistant referee who operates the game controller clicks on "Prepare Direct / Indirect Free Kick" Blue/Red.
-The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on "Freeze Direct / Indirect Free Kick" Blue/Red.
+During this phase robots may move their head to track the ball but must otherwise remain stationary.
+Robots which are significantly moving during this phase are removed from the field.
+The referee places the ball depending on the call and announces "Free Kick Ready" and the assistant referee clicks on "Freeze Prepare Direct / Indirect Free Kick" Blue/Red.
+The player taking the free kick has up to 30 seconds to position themselves for the free kick.
+The team - taking the free kick may announce that the player is ready to take the free kick at any point.
+Players are guaranteed at least 15 seconds to move away from the ball.
+They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off.
+Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 975 The referee may decide to execute the free kick before 15 seconds have passed if the team taking the free kick have announced their robot is ready and if no opponent is illegally positioned.
 Once the free kick can be executed, the referee blows the whistle and the assistant referee clicks on "Execute Direct / Indirect Free Kick" Blue/Red.
-For both direct and indirect free kicks, the ball must be stationary when the kick is taken (suspended: and the kicker must not touch the ball again until it has touched another player).